0x4447/0x4447_product_s3_email/README.md

 - 6x CodeBuilds
 - 3x Lambdas

-Once deployed the code for the Lambdas will be automatically updated, and the CodePipeline will keep the Lambda code up-to-date since it will push new code every time the selected brunch gets new code.

 All the resources of the project can be found [here](https://github.com/0x4447?utf8=%E2%9C%93&q=0x4447-product-s3-email).

+# Auto deploy

+The stack is set up in a way where airy time there is new code pushed to a selected branch the CodePipeline will pick up the change and update the Lambda for you.
+This are the available branches:

+- **master**: the latest stable code
+- **development**: unstable code that we test in our test environment.
+We don't recommend you use this branch.

 # Manual work

-When you deploy this stack not everything is going be done for you.
+When you deploy this stack not everything is going to work out of the box.

 ### Confirm you own the domain

-To add your domain do the following:
+You have to add your domain and confirm you own it.
+To do so, do the following:

 1. Go to the SES Dashboard.
 1. On the left side menu click `Domains`.